 Data Centers used by Symetra’s production environments are in hardened facilities that meet or exceed industry standard protective measures for power, cooling, physical security, cyber-security, interconnectivity, and natural or man-made hazard mitigation.

 - IT Recovery planning is performed at multiple levels from site level recovery plan including the infrastructure for network, access management and security to Application-level plans with procedures to recover the application, validate functionality and synchronize the data.

 - IT Recovery exercises are performed annually in accordance with the policy.
 Exercises are designed to validate the recovery procedures and capability to meet the Recovery Time Objective and Recovery Point Objectives.
-Gaps identified in the exercise are tracked through to adjustment of the plan document or operational changes to address the item.
+Gaps identified in the exercise are tracked through to closure, such as adjustment of the plan document or operational changes to address the item.

 Confidentiality of BCM program materials

 Due to the confidentiality of the information contained within our Plans (Crisis and Incident Management, Emergency Preparedness and Response, Business Continuity and IT Resilience, Pandemic Response and Continuity), it is our policy not to share copies to outside parties.
 However, we would be happy to respond to specific inquiries you may have or host a visit to our corporate headquarters in Bellevue, Washington, to discuss.

 For additional information on Symetra’s Business Continuity Management (BCM) Program please Email Us.